rafaelhueb92/bff-file-handler-s3/README.md

 - **Purpose**: Used for **Application Load Balancer (ALB)** health checks.
 - **Authentication**: **No authentication required**.
-- **Response**: Returns a simple status indicating the server is running, for ALB health check
+- **Response**: Returns a simple status indicating the server is running, for ALB health check.
 - **Example**:
   ```json
   true